-Under these conditions, you can now you can access up to $100,000 as a penalty-free 401k withdrawal.
+Under these conditions, you can now access up to $100,000 as a penalty-free 401k withdrawal.
 This also applies to withdrawals from an IRA or 403(b).
-Plus, you will NOT have to pay any taxes or interest on a 401(k) or 403(b) loan as long as you pay the loan back in 5 years.
+If you take a loan rather than a withdrawal from a 401(k) or 403(b), you can avoid the taxes as long as you pay the loan back in three years.

 This new regulation affects nearly everybody who has an IRA, 401(k) or 403(b).
 And as just mentioned, even though the 10% penalty for early withdrawal from your IRA or distribution from your 401(k) has been removed, you will still have to pay the taxes on that money.
-To avoid this tax, and any interest owed, you can repay your qualified plan over the next 5 years.
+To avoid this 401(k) tax, you can repay your qualified plan over the next three to five years.

-Obviously, you will have to pay the taxes on that money regardless of when you take your money out, so here is a way to recover that tax now so you don’t have to pay it later.
+Obviously, you will have to pay the 401(k) taxes on that money regardless of when you take your money out, so here is a way to recover the 401(k) withdrawal tax over time so you don’t have to pay it later.
 This is your once in a lifetime chance to do so.
 (This illustration is on a healthy male age 45.)

 These benefits cannot be accomplished with your IRA, 401(k), or 401(b).
 But they can with Whole Life insurance.

 Penalty-free 401k withdrawals are certainly not an every-day occurrence.
 Now is the time if you wish to seize the opportunity of this “once in a lifetime chance” to avoid the 10% penalty and remove your money from the risk of the market.
 Start getting the guaranteed growth that mutual whole life insurance can legally provide for you.